 The National Museum has primarily been based on the island of Grand Turk in the iconic Guinep House for decades, yet has worked in recent years to open a Providenciales museum branch.

-museum site is located in the Village at Grace Bay, and there’s a development office, reproduction heritage house, and some outdoor exhibits on historical cannons, anchors and the
+The future Providenciales museum site is located in the Village at Grace Bay, and there’s a development office, reproduction heritage house, and some outdoor exhibits on historical cannons, anchors, and the Caicos Sloop.

-Potcake Place welcomes donations of money and animal care necessities, and help with couriering adapted pets to their new homes outside of the Turks and Caicos.
+Potcake Place welcomes donations of money and animal care necessities, and help with couriering adopted pets to their new homes outside of the Turks and Caicos.